SpikePingpong: Spike Vision-based Fast-Slow Pingpong Robot System: Experiments

 \subsection{Experiment Setting}

-\paragraph{Dataset.} We introduce the SpikePingpong Dataset for our table tennis system, containing two distinct parts.
-The first part includes 0.5k samples collected using a high-speed spike camera operating at 20 kHz, with each sample containing trajectory information (position and velocity vectors from K=3 consecutive frames), expected hittable position, and ground truth deviation vectors.
-The second part consists of 2k successful return demonstrations, each containing ball trajectory information, predicted hittable position converted to joint configurations via inverse kinematics, and the joint adjustments that resulted in effective returns to specific court regions.
-All data was collected using an automated ball launching machine generating shots with randomized trajectories, spins, speeds, and angles within the robotic arm's operational range, under controlled lighting conditions with a standardized racket.
-This comprehensive dataset provides the foundation for training both our trajectory prediction correction model and strategic return planning system.
+\paragraph{Dataset.} We introduce the training Dataset, collected using an automated launcher with highly randomized ball dynamics (spin, speed, and placement).
+It comprises two subsets: (1) 1k samples of trajectory and ground-truth contact deviation data, synchronously captured via RGB-D (60 Hz) and spike cameras (20 kHz); and (2) 2k expert return demonstrations, mapping ball trajectories to robot joint configurations for targeted placement.
+Further details are in Appendix~\ref{Dataset Description}.

-\paragraph{Implementation Details.} As shown in Fig.~\ref{fig：system}, our system consists of three integrated subsystems.
-The coordinate system handles spatial transformations between world, camera, robot, and racket coordinates, with camera calibration performed before each session using ArUco markers to ensure accurate spatial measurements.
-The control system operates at multiple frequencies: the SONIC module processes ball trajectory data at 60Hz and predicts optimal interception positions, which are converted to joint configurations via inverse kinematics running at 20kHz.
-The IMPACT module operates at 2.4kHz to generate appropriate striking joint adjustments.
-These commands are transmitted to the EGM controller at 250Hz for responsive execution.
-The robot system employs an ABB IRB-120 robotic arm equipped with a standard table tennis racket, which receives and executes the control signals to perform the desired striking motions.
+\paragraph{Implementation Details.} As shown in Fig.~\ref{fig:system}, our system consists of three integrated subsystems.
+The coordinate system handles spatial transformations between world, camera, robot, and racket coordinates using ArUco marker calibration.
+The control system operates at multiple frequencies: Fast-Slow system processes trajectory data at 60Hz and converts predictions to joint configurations via inverse kinematics at 20kHz, while IMPACT operates at 2.4kHz for striking adjustments with commands transmitted to the EGM controller at 250Hz.
+The robot system employs an ABB IRB-120 robotic arm with a standard table tennis racket, implemented on a workstation with NVIDIA RTX 4090 GPU.
+Training details are provided in the Appendix~\ref{Training Details}.

-We implemented our comprehensive system on a workstation with an NVIDIA RTX 4090 GPU.
-For model training, the SONIC trajectory prediction module was trained for 2000 epochs using the Adam optimizer with a learning rate of 1e-3 and a cosine annealing learning rate schedule for optimal convergence.
-We used a batch size of 32, utilizing K=3 consecutive frames as input for robust trajectory prediction.
-The IMPACT strategic return module underwent similar rigorous training for 2000 epochs with identical optimization parameters but employed a reduced batch size of 4 to accommodate the complexity of the return planning task.
-All positional inputs were normalized to the range [0,1], while standard scaling was applied to velocity measurements to ensure numerical stability and consistent model performance across varying ball speeds and spin conditions.